Which place is cheaper, Cadiz or Marbella?

 Marbella is a ritzy, glamorous, and fun-filled resort town.
 This is also a very beautiful destination which attracts plenty of visitors.
 It's also known for nightlife, live music, and food.

-Cadiz is a undiscovered, historic, and friendly port city.
+Cadiz is a undiscovered, historic, and authentic port city.
 It's a beautiful place to visit, too.
-Visitors also love the museums, nightlife, and food.
+Visitors also love the food, shopping, and museums.

 Let's take a look at the differences and similarities between Cadiz and Marbella.
 Then, you can decide for yourself which place is better for your next trip.

-Both Marbella and Cadiz offer good local cuisine and restaurants.
+Both Marbella and Cadiz offer nice local cuisine and restaurants.

 Marbella has a delicious restaurant scene that relies on local flavors.
 The area is filled with tourists, so finding an authentic dining experience can be difficult.
 Several favorite dishes include croquetas, boquerones, and pulpo.